 We use this configuration for columns (a dummy clients table):

-- Sector, type: one-line selectbox, possible values: “Architecture, Business Consulting, Construction, Technology, IT”
+- Sector, type: a one-line selectbox, possible values are: “Architecture, Business Consulting, Construction, Technology, IT”

 - Yearly revenue, type: float